Is Hyperinflation Coming? Lessons From the German Hyperinflation of 1921-1923

 The term "hyperinflation" refers to a sudden, extraordinarily high increase in inflation of at least 50% each month or 14,000% annually.

 When hyperinflation occurs, a cup of coffee may cost $5 on Monday and $10 on Friday.
-Daily hyperinflation may surpass 200% in severe circumstances.
+In severe circumstances, daily hyperinflation may surpass 200%.

 Root Causes of Hyperinflation

-Hyperinflation often results when several factors come together to create the worst-case situation.
+Hyperinflation often results when several factors combine to create the worst-case situation.
 Corrupt regimes, shaky economies, and bad monetary policies are common elements.
-Natural occurrences like prolonged droughts impairing a nation's capacity to produce or feed itself can also impact.
+Natural occurrences like prolonged droughts that impair a nation's capacity to produce or feed itself can also impact hyperinflation.

 When a central bank issues excessive amounts of money, it is one of the most frequent direct causes of hyperinflation.
 Historically, this happened when vulnerable countries had to finance wars or pay off huge debts.

-Each unit new currency's worth decreases as more money becomes accessible, but prices increase.
+As more money becomes accessible, the worth of each unit of new currency decreases, but prices increase.
 Consumers must spend more on the same goods and services as business earnings fall.
-The central bank may increase output more to keep up with rising prices, fuelling the cycle.
+The central bank may increase output further to keep up with rising prices, fuelling the cycle.

 Demand-pull inflation

-When demand exceeds supply abruptly, and significantly, hyperinflation also results.
+Hyperinflation occurs when demand abruptly and significantly exceeds supply.
 Prices increase when supplies become more limited.
-Demand-pull hyperinflation typically occurs after extreme events that result in significant supply shortages, such as wars or prolonged droughts.
+Demand-pull hyperinflation typically occurs after extreme events, such as wars or prolonged droughts, that result in significant supply shortages.

 Psychology